Please change to our global website

 1. Protect yourself:

-If the person’s behavior becomes unpredictable or dangerous, make sure to prioritize your own safety.
+If the person’s behaviour becomes unpredictable or dangerous, make sure to prioritize your own safety.
 Addiction can lead to erratic actions, and it’s important to set boundaries

 1. Support but don’t enable: